Updated: Feb 2

-For most non-resident rental property owners, the T1159 Income Tax Returns for Electing Under Section 216 (Section 216 Non-Resident Return) for the 2019 tax year are due to the Canada Revenue Agency (CRA) by June 30th, 2020.
-The (CRA) has two different tax filing deadlines for non-resident rental property owners – June 30th, 2020 and December 31st, 2021.
+It may seem like a date far off in the distance but being prepared and filing on time is essential for avoiding hefty penalties.
+For most individuals, Section 216 Non-Resident Rental Returns for the 2018 tax year are due to the Canada Revenue Agency (CRA) by June 30th, 2019.
+The CRA has two 2018 tax filing deadlines for non-resident rental property owners – June 30th, 2019 and December 31st, 2020.

-The first deadline of June 30th, 2020 is strictly imposed by the CRA for taxpayers who were approved to remit non-resident tax withholdings on their estimated net rental income.
-If Form NR6 was approved by the CRA for 2019, allowing you to remit reduced non-resident tax at a rate of 25% of your estimated net income, then you must file the Section 216 Tax Return by June 30th, 2020.
-Failing to submit the Section 216 return by the June 30th deadline results in a hefty assessment of 25% of your gross rental income being issued to your ‘Canadian Agent’ for tax purposes– even if you file the tax return late by only one day.
-Ultimately, your ‘Canadian Agent’ for tax withholding purposes would receive a penalty due to your non-compliance with the return filing requirements and then you’d be obligated to pay the penalty as well as associated arrears interest.
+The first deadline of June 30th, 2019 is strictly imposed by the CRA for taxpayers who were approved to remit non-resident tax withholdings on their net rental income.
+If form NR6 was approved by the CRA for 2018, allowing you to remit non-resident tax at a rate of 25% of your estimated net income, then you must file the Section 216 return by June 30th, 2019.
+Failing to submit the Section 216 return by the June 30th deadline results in a hefty penalty of 25% of your gross rental income being issued to your ‘Canadian Agent’ – even if you late file by only one day.

 Following these guidelines and adhering to the tax filing deadlines that apply to your specific situation will ensure a seamless return process and will help you avoid unexpected penalties.
-If you need solutions to your more complex questions on Section 216 Non-Resident Tax Returns, contact the Trowbridge team at firstname.lastname@example.org
+If you need solutions to your more complex questions on Section 216 income tax returns, contact the Trowbridge team at firstname.lastname@example.org